jonnonz1/nz-statute-book/acts/public/1997/agricultural-compounds-and-veterinary-medicines-act-1997.md

   (a) the Minister; and
   (b) the Environmental Protection Authority established by section 7 of the Environmental Protection Authority Act 2011; and (c) those departments listed in Schedule 1 of the State Sector Act 1988 that have notified the Director-General that they have an interest in applications made under this Act.
-(2) The Director-General must supply further information to any person notified under this section, if requested to do so by that person, unless that information is protected in accordance with sections 73, 109, or 121.
+(2) The Director-General must supply further information to any person notified under this section, if requested to do so by that person, unless that information is protected in accordance with section 74A.

 ### 14 Notification of application
 (1) The Director-General must, upon receipt of an application, publish a notice in the Gazette and give such further notice of the application as the Director-General thinks fit having regard to the nature of the application and the persons likely to have an interest in the application.